ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

   """Initialize the ``Desktop`` class with the version of AEDT to use."""

 .. note::
-   The PyAnsys style uses two back ticks to surround the names of classes, methods, and variables, not the single back tick that is recommended by `numpydoc`_ style.
+   The PyAnsys style uses two backticks to surround the names of classes, methods, and variables, not the single backtick that is recommended by `numpydoc`_ style.

 Required docstring sections